When performing the helm upgrade for the first time, during Runtime Fabric creation:

 -

-The business group you want to deploy your gateway to has Managed Flex Gateway Resources.
-To redestribute Managed Flex Gateway resources to a business group, see Redistribute Resources Between Existing Business Groups.
+The business group you want to deploy your gateway to has Managed Omni Gateway Resources.
+To redestribute Managed Omni Gateway resources to a business group, see Redistribute Resources Between Existing Business Groups.

 Gateways cannot be shared across business groups.
-A user must be a member of the business group to access the Flex Gateway. -
+A user must be a member of the business group to access the Omni Gateway.

 -